 Verified and Tested 04/28/15

-In this article, we will go over how to set up Dropbox via command line on a Linux Cloud Server.
+This article will go over how to set up Dropbox via the command line on a Linux Cloud Server.
 Dropbox is an excellent tool for making your files easy to share.

 Install Dropbox on your Linux system

 Change to the root of your home directory and download the required files based on your architecture:

 cd ~ takes you to your login directory, which is typically your home directory.

 wget -O - "https://www.dropbox.com/download?plat=lnx.x86" | tar xzf -

 wget -O - "https://www.dropbox.com/download?plat=lnx.x86_64" | tar xzf -

 ls -a command, you will see a newly createdÂ .dropbox-dist folder.